labyrinthinesecurity/magma/README.md

 - A ***proposition*** is an unproven security rule.
 - An ***axiom*** is a proven security rule.
 Axioms can be of two kinds: allow, and block.

+The ONE single principle to understand for scalability is that all security rules belonging to the same class are equivalent:
+Suppose a security rule allows flows from 'VirtualNetwork' to '*' on port 80 in a NSG implemented in subscription A, and that another rule allows flows from '10.0.0.0/8' to '10.10.0.0/16' on port 443 in a NSG implemented in subscription B.

+For Magma, both security rules will be the equivalent!

+That's why it is critically important to scope Azure Magma to similar subscriptions, using proper management groups.

 ### Resources
 There is no GUI: all operations are carried out using the Magma CLI, which is [documented here](https://labyrinthinesecurity.github.io/magma/reference.html).